 Euripides’ The Bacchae, sometimes considered one of the greatest tragedies ever written, is something of an origin story, set in the Greek city of Thebes.
 Our protagonist (or anti-hero, depending on your sympathies) is Dionysus, the god of wine.
 Like many ancient Greek myths and stories, Dionysus is here to wreak havoc on mortals – but this havoc is quite personal.
-Dionysus is a fairly new god, the son of a mortal princess of Thebes who died before the baby was born, leaving Zeus to carry Dionysus to term inside his thigh.
+Dionysus is a fairly new god, the son of a mortal princess of Thebes.
+His mother died before her baby was born, leaving his father Zeus to carry Dionysus to term inside his thigh.
 If you think that’s strange, The Bacchae is just getting started – and Anne Bogart’s production is just as weird and bloody as you could possibly hope for.

 Dionysus, finding that his mortal mother’s very mortal family are rejecting his divinity, descends upon Thebes to prove his legitimacy as an Olympian.
-But though he has hordes of Thebans and Bacchantes following him in cultish devotion, his own cousin Pentheus, the king of Thebes, is an unbeliever, determined to stamp out any Bacchanal worship as heresy.
-And so Dionysus tears the ruling family of Thebes apart, from his grandfather Cadmus, founder of the city, to his late mother’s sisters, to his stubborn cousin the king.
+But though he has hordes of Thebans and Bacchantes following him in cultish devotion, his own cousin Pentheus, the king of Thebes, is an unbeliever.
+Pentheus is determined to stamp out any Bacchanal worship as heresy.
+And so Dionysus tears the ruling family of Thebes apart, from his grandfather Cadmus – the founder of the city – to his late mother’s sisters, and of course his stubborn cousin the king.

 The cast proves over and over their infinite talent.
 The members who make up the Chorus have mastered the balance between creepy and captivating in their worship of the god.
-Scene after scene in which they dance, march, sing, or balance wine jugs and wine boxes on their heads , they dazzle the audience and keep us in anticipation of what they’ll do next.
+Scene after scene they dance, march, sing, or balance wine jugs and wine boxes on their heads.
+They dazzle the audience and keep us in anticipation of what they’ll do next.
 But the unquestionable star of the show is Ellen Lauren as Dionysus.
 She is at once endearing and terrifying, dancing across the stage with the comportment (and aesthetic) of a manic Mick Jagger.
 Lauren plays Dionysus as impossibly powerful, and drunk with the powers of his own godhood.

-One of the most interesting choices was having Agave (Akiko Aizawa), the mother and eventual murderer of Pentheus, speaking her lines in her native Japanese.
+One of the most interesting choices of the production was to have Agave (Akiko Aizawa), the mother and eventual murderer of Pentheus, speaking her lines in her native Japanese.
 According to the director’s note, “using [Aizawa’s] first language allows her to feel and express Agave’s core emotions of grief and understanding as deeply as possible.”
 The effect is certainly felt.
 Though I personally could not understand her words, her performance was the most spellbinding of the entire production, and no less heart-wrenching for the language barrier.